 If you want to run the IMD simulation again, repeat the procedure of this section starting with running NAMD.

 In another tutorial, you will be introduced to a VMD extension called AutoIMD, which is another way of doing IMD simulations.
-It automatically generates all the necessary files and launch and connect to a NAMD simulation.
+It automatically generates all the files required to launch and connect to a NAMD simulation.

 4 SMD simulation